2002-2004: The Early Years

 2007 was undoubtedly the busiest year so far in Drummed Up’s history and the group was in great demand for many events across the north east.
 The group drummed, danced and sang their way almost to the brink of exhaustion, performing just about every weekend from April to September, sometimes doing up to four gigs a day!

-there was a return to what was sadly to be the final ever Chopwell Forest Festival; a performance and drum circle at the Middlesbrough Mela; Redefest; Blackhall Mill summer fair with spontaneous African song afterwards at Sam’s housewarming; opening the Newcastle Mela, the largest free Asian festival in the north east of England; and a weekend trip away to Barrowburn in Northumberland.
+there was a return to what was sadly to be the final ever Chopwell Forest Festival; a performance and drum circle at the Middlesbrough Mela; Redefest; Blackhall Mill summer fair with spontaneous African song afterwards at Sam’s housewarming; opening the Newcastle Mela, the largest free Asian festival in the north east of England; and a weekend trip away to the Barrowburn camping barn in the beautiful Coquet Valley in Northumberland.

 As well as the recording of the Freedom performance, a documentary was made which followed the journey of Tyne & Wear Museums outreach team and the many community groups they worked with who were involved in the Freedom project and performance.
 Drummed Up drumming teacher Mark Barfoot and dance teacher Bekki French were interviewed for the documentary and it contains footage of the group’s rehearsals in preparation for the performance.